 Join us on one of three great rides that depart from and return to Colusa, the seat of Colusa County.
 Visit the rural towns of Meridian and Sutter.
 Cycle through the Sutter Bypass’s pastoral farmlands, cross the Tisdale Weir and ride along the scenic Sacramento River levee road.
 Ride around the unique Sutter Buttes (the smallest mountain range in the world), where John C. Fremont camped his troops in 1848, and return to Colusa along the banks of the beautiful Sacramento River.

-But hurry, we can only accept a maximum of 600 riders, yes that is 600 for all three rides.
+We only accept a maximum of 600 riders; yes, that is 600 for all three rides.

 Every Entry Includes…

 - a FREE BEER from FarmersBrewing.com (and yes there will be more to purchase)

 - a Goodie/Swag bag courtesy of the Colusa County, Chamber of Commerce

 - a cloth patch to each 1st-time Century entrant

 - a Post-ride Meal, which is always great and should not be missed – and this year we will have a live Band

 Choose one of the three rides below to find out more about that particular ride or go straight to registration to ensure your entry in the 2021 3F event.

 100 MILE CENTURYThe 100-mile course of the 3F Century follows the Sacramento River south to Winship School for the first rest stop at mile 20.